clarkgrubb/data-tools/doc/TOUR.md

     grep --color='auto' -P -n "[\x80-\xFF]+"

-The `-P` option is not available in the version of `grep` distributed with Mac OS X, however.
+The `-P` option is not provided by the version of `grep` distributed with Mac OS X, however.
 One can use the `highlight` command in this repo:

     $ highlight '[\x80-\xFF]+'